SMU-CS1340/cs1340-f2020/syllabus/syllabus.md

 ### Homework Assignments and Quizzes

 Homework assignments are assigned throughout the semester.
 Quizzes may be announced or unannounced.
 All homework assignments will be available on the course website.
 Each will clearly state the due date and method of submission.
+Homework assignments will also include completion of various activities in ZyBooks.

 ### Programming Projects